mattwach/candle_heightmap_adjust/README.md

 ## Load `test.nc` into Candle.

-    1) Prep your material
+   1. Prep your material
-    2) Connect z-probes
+   2. Connect z-probes
-    3) Find your x,y origin and hit the 'xy origin' button.
+   3. Find your x,y origin and hit the 'xy origin' button.
-    4) Get about 1-2mm above the surface and press the 'z origin' button followed by the 'z probe button'
+   4. Get about 1-2mm above the surface and press the 'z origin' button followed by the 'z probe button'
-    5) Start the heightmap function.
+   5. Start the heightmap function.
+Use the 'auto' button to set the size.
 Choose a row and column count for a 5-10mm spacing.
-    6) Use the "Save As..." menu option to save the height map to a file `height.map`
+   6. Use the "Save As..." menu option to save the height map to a file `height.map`
-    7) Disconnect the problems.
+   7. Disconnect the problems.

 From this point forward, do not rezero xy or z.
 If you do, you'll have to start over.